Keyboard shortcuts

 let tenant_b_context = RequestContext::with_tenant("req-b".to_string(), tenant_b);

-// Same provider, different tenants - data is completely isolated
+// Same server, different tenants - data is completely isolated

 // Each tenant sees only their own data